project-oak/oak/README.md

 # Project Oak

-The goal of Project Oak is to create a specification (and a reference implementation) for the secure transfer, storage and processing of data.
+The goal of Project Oak is to create a specification and a reference implementation for the secure transfer, storage and processing of data.

-In traditional systems, data may be encrypted at rest and in transit, but it is ultimately available in unencrypted form to any part of the system that needs to process them.

-Even if the application is securely designed and data are encrypted, the operating system kernel (and any user or piece of software with root or privileged access on the machine that handles the data) has unrestricted access to the machine hardware resources, and can leverage that to bypass any security mechanism on the machine and extract secret keys and data.
+In traditional systems, data may be encrypted at rest and in transit, but they are exposed to any part of the system that needs to process them.
+Even if the application is securely designed and data are encrypted, the operating system kernel (and any component with privileged access to the machine that handles the data) has unrestricted access to the machine hardware resources, and can leverage that to bypass any security mechanism on the machine itself and extract secret keys and data.

-As part of Project Oak, data is end-to-end encrypted between _enclaves_, which are isolated computation compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities, usually backed by hardware features.
+As part of Project Oak, data are end-to-end encrypted between _enclaves_, which are isolated computation compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities at the hardware level.
 Enclaves protect data and code even from the operating system kernel and privileged software, and from most hardware attacks.

+Additionally, data are associated with policies when they enter the system, and policies are enforced and propagated even as data move from enclave to enclave.

 ## Oak VM